HAPPYSACKS/ChessJS/README.md

 ### Stalemate

 A "stalemate" occurs when it is a player's turn to move, but they have no legal moves available, and their king is not in check.
 Unlike checkmate, where the player in check loses, a stalemate results in the game ending in a draw.
 This means that neither player wins or loses.
 Stalemates can occur in various board situations and are sometimes used as a defensive strategy when a player is at a disadvantage but can force a position where the opponent has no legal moves.

+## License and Attribution

+The following chess piece movement GIFs used in this document are licensed under the Creative Commons Attribution-Share Alike 3.0 Unported license:

+- Chess Pawn Movements GIF: [Link to GIF](https://upload.wikimedia.org/wikipedia/commons/b/b8/Pawn_%28chess%29_movements.gif)
+- Chess Rook Movements GIF: [Link to GIF](URL)
+- Chess Knight Movements GIF: [Link to GIF](URL)
+- Chess Bishop Movements GIF: [Link to GIF](URL)
+- Chess Queen Movements GIF: [Link to GIF](URL)
+- Chess King Movements GIF: [Link to GIF](URL)

+These works were created by the copyright holder who published them under the following license:

+- You are free to share – to copy, distribute, and transmit the work.
+- You are free to remix – to adapt the work.

+Under the following conditions:

+- Attribution – You must give appropriate credit, provide a link to the license, and indicate if changes were made.
+You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.
+- Share alike – If you remix, transform, or build upon the material, you must distribute your contributions under the same or compatible license as the original.